mhowlett/Nhiredis/README.md

 ## Building

-You can download the binary files directly, however if you wish to build yourself, here's how:
+You can download the binary files directly, however if you wish to build Nhiredis yourself, here's how:

 ### Windows